sequenceiq/cloudbreak-shell/README.md

 ### Create a stack

-Stacks are template `instances` - a running cloud infrastructure created based on a template.
+Stack means the running cloud infrastructure that is created based on the instance groups configured earlier.
 Use the following command to create a stack to be used with your Hadoop cluster:

 ```
 stack create --name myStackName --region EU_WEST_1